alihmaredia/ee382v-blockchains/assignment2.md

 ## Result

 The `OP_EQUAL` result should evaluate to true, because in Script Wiz, -0 = 0.
-In a sense, -0 is not possible in Script Wiz while it is 0x80 in Bitcoin Script.
+In a sense, -0 is not possible in Script Wiz while -0 is 0x80 in Bitcoin Script.

 ## Resources